containers/nri-plugins/docs/resource-policy/policy/topology-aware.md

 ### Implicit Hardware Topology Hints

-`CRI Resource Manager` automatically generates HW `Topology Hints` for devices assigned to a container, prior to handing the container off to the active policy for resource allocation.
+`NRI Resource Policy` automatically generates HW `Topology Hints` for devices assigned to a container, prior to handing the container off to the active policy for resource allocation.
 The `topology-aware` policy is hint-aware and normally takes topology hints into account when picking the best pool to allocate resources.
 Hints indicate optimal `HW locality` for device access and they can alter significantly which pool gets picked for a container.

 Since device topology hints are implicitly generated, there are cases where one would like the policy to disregard them altogether.
 For instance, when a local